 Novo Nordisk's risk management process is governed by Executive Management and designed to ensure that key business risks are effectively identified, assessed and mitigated so that they do not affect the company's ability to achieve its business objectives.
-The risk management system covers the entire company in terms of geography, activities and functional areas.
+The risk management system covers Novo Nordisk in terms of geography, activities and functional areas.